karpatkey/defi-kit/README.md

 yarn
 ```

-Fetch ABIs and generate types for sdk:
+Fetch ABIs and generate types for the sdk package:

 ```
 yarn setup